misho-dimitrov/shiftability-lab/content/home/welcome.md

 </p>

 <h4> <span style="color:white"> Our methods </span> </h4>
 <p> <div style="text-align: justify; text-justify: inter-word; margin-right: -640px; width: 100\%; color:white; font-size:14.0pt"> Magnetic Resonance Imaging (MRI) scanning is a safe way of producing detailed images of the brain using magnetism.
 It does not use any form of ionising radiation (unlike X-ray) or radioactive substances (unlike PET imaging).
 Electroencephalography (EEG) is another safe way to study the brain by recording brain signals moment by moment.
 We use these tools to capture the response to single doses of drugs which briefly shift brain signalling.
 The drugs used in our projects have been extensively tested and found to be generally safe.
-For example, they act on the serotonin brain chemical system (citalopram and soon psilocybin), the GABA chemical system (arbaclofen) and/or have multiple brain targets (the novel antidepressant tianeptine, cannabidiol). </div>
+For example, they act on the serotonin (5-HT) brain chemical system (psilocybin and citalopram), the GABA system (clobazam and arbaclofen), the opioid system (tianeptine) and/or have multiple brain targets (cannabidiol). </div>
 </p>

 <h4> <span style="color:white"> Our collaborations </span> </h4>